Legal December 08, 2025 11 min read 2416 views

 This is the worst-case scenario.

-Courts will not allow eviction where the landlord has never complied with gas safety law.
+Courts are unlikely to look favourably on a possession claim where the landlord never complied with gas safety law at all.

 Scenario 2: You had a CP12 but didn’t give it to the tenant before move-in